FedorIvanov37/sv-terminal/README.md

 * [About](#about)
-  * [The SIGNAL story]
+  * [Concept and design]
   * [License](#license)
   * [Resources]
   * [Author](#author)

-# Description
+# SIGNAL

-## SIGNAL Overview
+## SIGNAL general overview

-SIGNAL simplifies the sending of banking card e-commerce transactions to banking card processing systems using a useful visual interface making simple things simple to achieve
+SIGNAL simplifies the sending of banking card e-commerce transactions to banking card processing systems using a useful visual and program interface making simple things simple to achieve

 The SIGNAL uses ISO-8583 E-pay protocol for transactions sending, instead of PSP.
 It can be used during the Payment Systems certification test, for checking and setting up the system on the test environment, during the application